Flight simulation video game: Personal computers (1980s–present)

-Flight simulators were among the first types of programs to be developed for early personal computers and began adopting 3D polygon graphics in the late 1980s, with titles such as MicroProse's F-19 Stealth Fighter (1988).
+Flight simulators were among the first types of programs to be developed for early personal computers and began adopting 3D polygon graphics in the early 1990s, with titles such as Stunt Island (1992), Star Wars: X-Wing (1993), and Strike Commander (1993).
 The game world in flight simulators is often based on the real world.
 However, they are often confined to one part of the game world by invisible boundaries.
 In some games, the aircraft simply halts in midair, while other games force the player to turn around.
 However, many games solve this boundary problem by wrapping the game world as a sphere.

 Although these games strive for a great deal of realism, they often simplify or abstract certain elements to reach a wider audience.
 Many modern fighter aircraft have hundreds of controls, and flight simulator games usually simplify these controls drastically.
 Further, certain maneuvers can knock a pilot unconscious or rip their aircraft apart, but games do not always implement these concerns.

 In the early 2000s, even home entertainment flight simulators had become so realistic that after the events of September 11, 2001, some journalists and experts speculated that the hijackers might have gained enough knowledge to steer a passenger airliner from packages such as Microsoft Flight Simulator.
-Microsoft, while rebutting such criticisms, delayed the release of the 2002 version of its hallmark simulator to delete the World Trade Center from its New York City scenery and even supplied a patch to delete the towers retroactively from earlier versions of the sim.
+Microsoft, while rebutting such criticisms, delayed the release of the 2002 version of its hallmark simulator to remove the World Trade Center from its New York City scenery and even supplied a patch to delete the towers retroactively from earlier versions of the sim.